Heal

 Additionally, a ten (10) point reduction is the minimum threshold for determining whether the improvement is clinically meaningful.

-The goal of the AVA Heal program is to demonstrate a ten (10) point or greater reduction in PCL-M scores to demonstrate efficacy of treatment in veterans with PTSD.
+The goal of the AVA Heal Program is to demonstrate a ten (10) point or greater reduction in PCL-M scores to demonstrate efficacy of treatment in veterans with PTS.